The gynecologic pathology group provides diagnostic services to patients of the MGH.

 The gynecologic pathology division consists of eight faculty and the Robert E. Scully Fellow (a two-year training position) functions as a sign-out person.
 The staff pathologist signs out most cases with a resident providing training of the latter.
 This education is enhanced by lectures plus weekly presentations of interesting cases at the surgical pathology conference on Tuesdays.
 The staff pathologists are available to answer questions from the hospital clinical staff and to consult on gynecological material that may be a minor component of a specimen or a non-gynecologic service.

-- W. Stephen Black-Schaffer, MD, Assistant Professor of Pathology
+- W. Stephen Black-Schaffer, MD, Associate Professor, Associate Chief of Education

-- Robert H. Young, MD, Robert E. Scully Professor of Pathology
+- Robert H. Young, MD, Robert E. Scully Professor of Pathology, Subspecialty Head

 In-house material provides a broad range of outstanding case material for resident teaching.
 As noted above, this is reinforced by material from referral cases, the latter providing much of the resources for the research activities outlined below.
 The attending pathologists provide consultative services as needed in the frozen section laboratory and present at a weekly tumor board meeting with the attending surgeons of the gynecologic oncology division.
 Several members also provide cytopathology services.